Nekoma Terrain

 Advanced Skiing Nekoma

-Forty percent of the trails are classified as advanced, however there’s no need to start plans to make an extreme skiing video, because the 4 black runs are not super steep and the two “steepest” black runs have a maximum gradient of only 33 degrees.
-What’s scary about these runs is that they are typically a mess of moguls, and the “Deep 1” run is definitely not aptly named.
+Thirty percent of the trails are classified as advanced, however there’s no need to start plans to make an extreme skiing video, because the black runs are not particularly steep.
+What’s scary about these runs is that they are typically a mess of moguls.

 Unfortunately like some other Japanese ski resorts, you may find a black run or two closed due to the presence of a crack.
 Rather than using other techniques to control avalanche risk, they just close the run.
 The mind boggles.